Protecting Online Card Payments: Explore PSD2 and 3D Secure

 - Can be expensive to implement and maintain: 3DS can be expensive to implement for smaller merchants who may need in-house development teams and costly to maintain as regulations change or evolve.

-While these cons are true for some, merchants can be overcome by implementing a robust and optimized payment checkout like PCI Pal.
+While these cons are true for some, merchants can be overcome by implementing a robust and optimised payment checkout like PCI Pal.
 Outsourcing eliminates the need for merchants to build and maintain complex payment infrastructure in-house.
 It can free up significant resources and reduce system development, maintenance, and regulatory compliance costs.
 And our dedicated teams manage system updates and security upgrades and ensure compliance with the latest standards, allowing you to focus on your core business and strategic growth initiatives.

 In an increasingly digital and security-conscious marketplace, partnering with a payment provider like PCI Pal that can offer 3DS integration is a strategic decision that provides cost savings, operational efficiency, and enhanced customer satisfaction.